 - Account number

-If you choose to use direct deposit, you will need to give your employee a statement showing how much is deducted from their paycheck.
-The statement can be online or on paper.
+If you choose to use direct deposit, you may need to give your employees a statement showing how much you deduct from their paychecks.
+This statement is known as a pay stub.
+You can provide pay stubs either online or give employees paper pay stubs.

 This is not intended as legal advice; for more information, please click here.